Is Pinterest Safe for Kids? A Parent’s Complete Guide

 For starters, it’s a huge source of creative inspiration.
 If your child loves to draw, they can find thousands of tutorials and prompts.
 If they’re interested in cooking, they can discover simple recipes and build a digital cookbook.
 This visual format can spark ideas that might not come from reading a simple text-based article.

 Finally, it offers a space for the safe expression of hobbies.
-A teen who’s passionate about a niche interest, like stop-motion animation or vintage comics, can find a community and a place to collect ideas without the social pressures of other platforms.
-They can curate secret boards that reflect who they are, exploring their identity in a low-stakes environment.
+A teen who’s passionate about a niche interest, like stop-motion animation or vintage comics, can find a community and a place to collect ideas without the social pressures of most social media platforms.
+They can curate secret boards that reflect who they are and explore their identity in a low-stakes environment.

 Risks of Pinterest for Children and Teens